for Veterans and the Public

 Many drugs, including alcohol and methamphetamine, may affect your ability to make decisions.

-Alcohol can also affect the decisions you make about safer sex.
-For example, if you have too much to drink, you may not be able to remember where you put the condoms, and decide simply not to use them.
+Alcohol also can affect the decisions you make about safer sex.
+For example, if you have too much to drink, you may not remember where you put the condoms, and decide simply not to use them.
 These are decisions you probably would not make if you were sober.

-These actions put your partner at risk for HIV and put you at risk for other sexually transmitted diseases.
+These actions put your partner at risk for HIV and put you at risk for other sexually transmitted diseases or for pregnancy.

-Remember to keep condoms handy in places where you might have sex.
-Also, try to limit the amount of alcohol you drink if you know you are going to have sex.
+Remember to take your HIV medications every day, and to keep condoms handy in places where you might have sex.
+Also, try to limit the amount of drugs you use or alcohol you drink if you know you are going to have sex.